arrowecsdk/aws-workshop-inspirationday24/README.md

 We need three Interface Endpoints for Session Manager

-Go to VPC / Endpoints
+In the left menu go to: Endpoints

-Create Endpoint
+Click: Create Endpoint

 Name: ssm